 visit the Market House webpage at:

-The Columbia Market House is located at 15 South 3rd St, Columbia and is open Friday from 4:00 pm to 8:00 pm, Saturday and Sunday from 10:00 am to 3:00 pm.
+The Columbia Market House is located at 15 South 3rd St, Columbia and is open Wednesday & Thursday 10am to 2pm (with limited stand holders); Friday, Saturday, & Sunday 10am to 3pm.

 A preliminary inventory of 18th and 19th century market houses in southeastern Pennsylvania estimated that more than half have already been demolished.
 Of those remaining, many have been significantly altered.
 However, Columbia’s Market House has survived largely intact, in a form close to its original.
 This level of architectural integrity, along with the Market House’s survival as a rare building type will helped us secure support from state and county officials for variances to the usual code requirements.
 The rehabilitation of this historic structure will be an important keystone in the Comprehensive Plan for the community’s future.

 If constructed today, using the same solid construction techniques and quality materials, that building would cost millions of dollars – if you could find people who have those skills.
 Many cities now starting their own public markets would envy Columbia for already having such a wonderful and historic building for its market.

 According to a national study, the prices in farmers markets are generally lower and the products freshness and nutritional value much higher than for the same items in a typical supermarket.
 Surveys have determined that market prices on similar items represent an average savings in the range of 8-34%.
 Today, very little of a customer’s ‘supermarket dollar’ is spent on the food itself.
 More than $0.79 of every supermarket dollar spent by shoppers goes toward the costs of advertising, management, and overhead – less than $0.21 is returned to the farmer.
 It is no wonder that public markets can offer both lower prices and better quality produce.